3 HAND STEPHEN

 features 2017 Music OMI fellows Stephen Cohen- voice and cigar box guitar, Yuan-Chen Li- piano, and Alberto Novello- electronics recorded at the Ghent, New York Art OMI Barn by Alberto Novello

-photos are from Stephen's 2017 residency at DeFenicks Art Center in Mortsel, Belgium and 2017 Music OMI residency in Ghent, N.Y.
+photos are from Stephen's 2017 deFeniks Art Center residency in Mortsel, Belgium and 2017 Music OMI residency in Ghent, N.Y.

 Where Do We Go? by 3 Hand Stephen